 If your trying to find someone on a website that doesn’t provide internal searching, doesn’t get covered by people lookup tools, and also does not provide an API for you to interface with…you may actually be forced to do it the old way (unless you can actually code).

-This is a security feature, to prevent you from performing reverse user and email lockups to find people on social networks and apps.
-There is of course an obvious solution to this (albeit not straight forward).
-You can visit each user, from 1 up to a million (or however many users that site has), until you find the user your interested in).
+This is a security feature, to prevent you from performing reverse user and email lookups to find people on social networks and apps.
+There is of course an obvious solution to this (albeit not straightforward).
+You can visit each user, from 1 up to a million (or however many users that site has), until you find the user you are interested in).
 Yes, that was a poor joke, that would take a lifetime.

 Find hidden users on social networks (trick 1)